redhat-cop/onboarding-manager/README.md

-# OpenShift Project Manager
+# OpenShift Onboarding Manager

-OpenShift Project Manager is an operator for OpenShift that provides an automated workflow for project creation in OpenShift.
+OpenShift Onboarding Manager is an operator for OpenShift that provides an automated workflow for project creation in OpenShift.

 In most real world use cases, its difficult for administrators to allow developers the ability to simply create their own projects or namespaces, while still being able to support multiple teams with various needs and various skillset levels.
 This operator provides more advanced workflows that allow cluster administrators to maintain order in their namespace sprawl while still allowing them to provide self service project creation to developers.